VerdantFox/blog_posts/posts/0001_flask_authomatic/flask_authomatic.md

 def unique_or_current_user_field(message=None):
-    """Validates that a field is either equal to user's current field or doesn't exist in the database
+    """Validates that a field is either equal to the user's current field or doesn't exist in the database

     Used for username and email fields